ckRobinson/multi-column-markdown/README.md

 # Version History

+### **0.6.2**
+- Fixed compatibility issue with Tasks caused by update to renderer in 0.6.0.

 ### **0.6.1**
-- Fixed compatability issue with Dataview caused by update to renderer in 0.6.0
+- Fixed compatability issue with Dataview caused by update to renderer in 0.6.0.

 ### **0.6.0**
 - ### Auto Layout